 Leodis Davis is a retired professor of chemistry at the University of Iowa.
 Early life and education Leodis Davis was born on September 25, 1933 in Stamps, Arkansas, the oldest of two sons.
 He was raised primarily in Kansas City, Missouri, where his parents relocated in search of work.
 He was interested in science from an early age and cited his high school teachers’ influence as inspiring.
 After graduating from high school, Davis was offered several college scholarships and chose to attend the University of Kansas City , where desegregation had recently made admission available to black stud...

 Lloyd Noel Ferguson was an American chemist.
-As a child in Oakland, California, Ferguson had a backyard laboratory in which he developed a moth repellent, a silverware cleanser, and a lemonade powder.
-He graduated from Oakland Technical High School in 1934 at the age of 16.
+Early life As a child in Oakland, California, Ferguson had a backyard laboratory in which he developed a moth repellent, a silverware cleanser, and a lemonade powder.
+He graduated from Oakland Technical High School in 1934, at the age of 16.
 After working in construction and as a railway porter in order to earn enough money to pay for college, he did his undergraduate studies at the University of California, Berkeley and received a Ph.D. from the same university in 1943, the first African American to earn a chemistry Ph.D. there.
-During his time at Berkeley, ...
+During his time a...

 Gwendolyn Wilson Fowler was an African-American pharmacist, the first black woman licensed in Iowa.
 She also became the first African-American woman from Iowa to serve in the United States Foreign Service, when she was posted to Vietnam in the 1950s.
 She was inducted into the Iowa Women’s Hall of Fame in 1987.

-Joseph S. Francisco was the president of the American Chemical Society from 2009-2010.
+Joseph S. Francisco is an American scientist and the former president of the American Chemical Society from 2009 to 2010.
 He currently serves as the President’s Distinguished Professor of Earth and Environmental Science and Professor of Chemistry at the University of Pennsylvania.
 He served as the Dean of College of Arts and Sciences, Elmer H. and Ruby M.Cordes Chair in chemistry at University of Nebraska in Lincoln until 2018.
-He received his bachelor’s degree from the University of Texas at Austin in 1977 and his PhD from the Massachusetts Institute of Technology in 1983.
-He was president of the National Organization for th...

 Loney Clinton Gordon was an African-American chemist and laboratory researcher who assisted doctors Pearl Kendrick and Grace Eldering with bacteriological virulence research leading to the creation of the pertussis vaccine.